Abo-Soile/SOILE-Backend/docs/elang.rst

       # Even moar stuff
     end

-The interaction phase as some mandatory extra control structures, **enterphase**, **leavephase**, **beforeiteration**, **afteriteration** and **iteration**.
+The interaction phase should be used when the same task should be repeated with slighly different input, typically when building a test where the test person repeats an tesk multiple times.
+The interaction phase as some mandatory extra control structures/block, **enterphase**, **leavephase**, **beforeiteration**, **afteriteration** and **iteration**.
 Commands inside enterphase are run once when the phase starts and leavephase behaves in the same way when the phase ends.

-A set of stimuli should be defined in each iterationphase, usually in enterphase using the setstimuli() function.
-The set stimuli function accepts an array (e.g. [5 3 4]) with stimuliobjects and iteration is run once for each object.
+A set of stimuli should be defined in each interactionphase, usually in the enterphase block using the setstimuli() function.
+The set stimuli function accepts an array (e.g. [5 3 4]) with values and the iteration block is run once for every value specified in setstimuli.
 Before and afteriteration are run before/after each iteration and can be used for example to store data and clean up after an iteration/ prepare for the next iteration.
-See the stimuli topic for more information.

 ::